Djangofs/ag-grid-react-fantasy-football/README.md

-## Quickstart seed projects for on getting up and running with ag-Grid and React
+## Quickstart seed project for on getting up and running with ag-Grid and React

-# Navigate to the build tool of your choice:
-* React - Plain React Project
-* React TypeScript - React with TypeScript Support

-# Then run the following to build and run the seed projects:
+# Run the following to build and run the seed project:

 * npm install
 * npm start         <- development build